Territorial Court

 Leo Lane Law Society's nomination

-Note: A 9th member may be appointed pursuant to the Territorial Court Act s.
+Note: An 8th and 9th member may be appointed pursuant to the Territorial Court Act s.
 32(2)

 Contact the Yukon Judicial Council: